 Guatemala is a Spanish-speaking country in Central America.
-It shares borders with Mexico, Belize, Honduras and El Salvador.
+It shares borders with Mexico, Belize, Honduras, and El Salvador.
 It is governed by a representative democracy form of government in a country that is also the most highly populated in Central America with 15.8 million people.
-Perhaps one of the things that has gotten tourists to travel to Guatemala is its ties with the Mayan civilization.
+Perhaps one of the things that have gotten tourists to travel to Guatemala is its ties with the Mayan civilization.

 Guatemala is one of the biggest contributors to Mesoamerica’s reputation as one of the biodiversity hotspots in the world.
 Indeed, you will find several well preserved natural ecosystem with worldwide environmental significance.
 There are 14 eco-regions in Guatemala and 5 of these are unique ecosystems.
 Tikal National Park is the first UNESCO World Heritage Site that was listed for its natural and cultural significance.

 Official Language: Spanish is the official language of Guatemala.

 Wi-Fi Availability: In Guatemala, you will find a range of hotels, restaurants and cafes offering wireless internet connection to their clients.
 The strength of the speed and connection will vary depending on where you are in Guatemala.
 However, with wifi connection becoming more widespread, the quality of the wifi connection is also improving.

 Airport/s: La Aurora International Airport in Guatemala City is the main international airport to travel to Guatemala.

 Visa Required: Tourists from the USA, Canada, Australia, New Zealand, Norway, Switzerland, Japan, Israel, and EU countries do not require a visa to travel to Guatemala for a 90-day stay.

 Driving: In Guatemala, you must drive on the right side of the road.